shlienlab/raccoon/docs/clustering.rst

   obj.clusOpt

-The numerous flags available to :code:`recursiveClustering` allows for great flexibility in the clustering analysis.
+The numerous flags available to :code:`IterativeClustering` allows for great flexibility in the clustering analysis.

 Among these we find

 ================  =================================================================
 :code:`maxdepth`  sets the maximum depth at which the clustering is allowed to go,
-                  if :code:`None` (default) the recursion will proceed until other conditions for its termination are met.
+                  if :code:`None` (default) the iterative process will proceed until other conditions for its termination are met.
 :code:`savemap`   if active, trained maps, preprocessing status and feature filters
                   will be saved to disk :code:`outpath`   set the path to a directory where all the plots and output data